MicrosoftDocs/visualstudio-docs/docs/debugger/view-data-values-in-data-tips-in-the-code-editor.md

 To float a pinned DataTip, hover over the DataTip and select the pushpin icon from the context menu.

-The pin icon changes to the unpinned position, and the DataTip now floats or can be dragged above all open windows.
+The pushpin icon changes to the unpinned position, and the DataTip now floats or can be dragged above all open windows.
 Floating DataTips close when the debugging session ends.

 ### Repin a DataTip

 To repin a floating DataTip, hover over it in the code editor and select the pushpin icon.
-The DataTip pin icon changes to the pinned position, and the DataTip is pinned only to the code window.
+The pushpin icon changes to the pinned position, and the DataTip is pinned only to the code window.

 If a DataTip is floating over a non-source code window, the pushpin icon is unavailable, and the DataTip cannot be repinned.
 To access the pushpin icon, return the DataTip to the code editor window by dragging it or giving the code window focus.

 ### Close a DataTip

-To close a DataTip, hover over the DataTip and select the close (**x**) icon.
+To close a DataTip, hover over the DataTip and select the close (**x**) icon from the context menu.

 ### Close all DataTips